deep-stack/ts-nitro/packages/server/README.md

 ## `ts-nitro` - `ts-nitro`

-Instructions to run two instances of `ts-nitro` clients in a node environment and create a ledger and a virtual channel between them
+Instructions to run two instances of `ts-nitro` nodes in a node environment and create a ledger and a virtual channel between them

 ### Setup